nickybell/smpa2152-fall23/assignments/final_exam/final_exam_answerkey.md

     the $H_0$ and the $H_A$.
 How do you interpret the results of your hypothesis test?

+> $H_0$: Less than or equal to 50% of Americans are satisfied with
+> American democracy. $H_A$: More than 50% of Americans are satisfied
+> with American democracy.

 ``` r
 poll |>
   mutate(satisfied = ifelse(demsatisfy %in% c(1:3), 1, 0)) |>